Zythos Bierfestival 2020 in Leuven, Belgium

-One of Europe’s biggest beer festivals, the Zythos Bierfestival 2019 will host 106 Belgian brewers with no less than 588 different beers.
+One of Europe’s biggest beer festivals, the Zythos Bierfestival 2020 will host more than 100 Belgian brewers with well over 500 different beers.
 The beers are divided into three categories:

 “Primeur beers” are those beers that are presented for the first time to the public.
 They include the whisky-infused “Zuiderbierke” from the Donum Ignis brewery; the aptly named “Mélange à Trois” from the brewery De Dochter van de Korenaar (The Harvester’s Daughter) as well as Bourbon-, Cognac-, Porto-, Rum- and Whisky-barrel aged beers from the Craywinckelhof brewery.
 The strongest beer on the list is “Nuts for Hazels Ijsbock” from the brewery ‘t Duo which contains no less than 15.9% Alc.
 Vol.

 “Exclusive beers” are the ones that have been brewed specially for the festival and won’t be available after the festival ends.
 They include the dubiously named “Experimental 6” and “Experimental 7” beers from the brewery Crystalstick.

 “Gluten free beers” are a handful of brands which, you guessed it, are free of gluten, including the “Rodenbach Grand Cru” from breweries Palm, De Hoorn and Rodenbach.